open-feature/java-sdk-contrib/providers/flagd/README.md

 HttpConnector is responsible for polling data from a specified URL at regular intervals.
 It is leveraging Http cache mechanism with 'ETag' header, then when receiving 304 Not Modified response, reducing traffic, reducing rate limits effects and changes updates.
 Can be enabled via useHttpCache option.
-One of its benefits is to reduce infrastructure/devops work, without additional containers needed.
 The implementation is using Java HttpClient.

+##### Use cases and benefits
+* Reduce infrastructure/devops work, without additional containers needed.
+* Use as an additional provider for fallback / internal backup service via multi-provider.

 ##### What happens if the Http source is down when application is starting ?